4rlm/crm_formatter/README.md

 ##### Efficiently Reformat, Normalize, and Scrub CRM Contact Data, such as Addresses, Phones and URLs.

-##### CRM Formatter is perfect for curating high-volume enterprise-scale web scraping, and integrates well with Nokogiri, Mechanize, and asynchronous jobs via Delayed_job or SideKick, to name a few.
+CRM Formatter is perfect for curating high-volume enterprise-scale web scraping, and integrates well with Nokogiri, Mechanize, and asynchronous jobs via Delayed_job or SideKick, to name a few.
 Web Scraping and Harvesting often gathers a lot of junk to sift through; presenting unexpected Edge-Cases around each corner.
 CRM Formatter has been developed and refined during the past few years to focus on improving that task.

-##### It's also perfect for processing API data, Web Forms, and routine DB normalizing and scrubbing processes.
+It's also perfect for processing API data, Web Forms, and routine DB normalizing and scrubbing processes.
 Not only does it reformat Address, Phone, and Web data, it can also accept lists to scrub against, then providing detailed reports about how each piece of data compares with your criteria lists.

-##### The CRM Formatter Gem is currently in '--pre versioning', or 'beta mode' as the process of reorganizing these proprietary, production environment processes from their native app environment into this newly created open source gem.
+The CRM Formatter Gem is currently in '--pre versioning', or 'beta mode' as the process of reorganizing these proprietary, production environment processes from their native app environment into this newly created open source gem.
 Formal tests in the gem environment are still on the way, as is the documentation.
 But the processes themselves have been very reliable and an integral part of a very large app dedicated to such services.
 Please feel free to give it a try!
 Hopefully it will provide you and your organization some relief!

 ## Getting Started
-#### CRM Formatter is compatible with Rails 4.2 and 5.0, 5.1 and 5.2 on Ruby 2.2 and later.
+CRM Formatter is compatible with Rails 4.2 and 5.0, 5.1 and 5.2 on Ruby 2.2 and later.

-#### In your Gemfile add:
+In your Gemfile add:

 ```
-gem 'crm_formatter', '~> 1.0.6.pre.rc.1'
+gem 'crm_formatter', '~> 1.0.7.pre.rc.1'
 ```

-#### Or to install locally:
+Or to install locally:

 ```
 gem install crm_formatter --pre
 ```

 ## Usage

-##### Usage is organized into three sections, Overview, Methods and Examples.

-### I. Overview

-#### Access and Integration

-###### Using CRM Formatter in your app is very simple, and could be accessed from your app's concerns, controllers, helpers, lib, models, or services, but depends on the scope, location, and size of your application and server.
-* Simple form submission validations: model callback typically ideal.
-* Database normalizing tasks: wrapper method in concerns, helpers, or lib typically ideal.
-* Long running processes like web scraping or high volume APIs calls, like Google Linkedin, or Twitter: the lib or services might be ideal (multithreaded asynchronously even better)
+Using CRM Formatter in your app is very simple, and could be accessed from your app's concerns, , helpers, lib, models, or services, but depends on the scope, location, and size of your application and server.
+For simple form submission validations the model callback is typically ideal.
+For database normalizing tasks the concerns, helpers, or lib is typically ideal.
+For long running processes like web scraping or high volume APIs calls, like Google Linkedin, or Twitter  the lib or services might be ideal (asynchronous multithreaded even better)

 ### II.
-Methods
+Classes & Methods

-#### Available to Classes
-The top level module is named CRMFormatter, which contains the following three classes, accessible in the following way:
+The top level module is named CRMFormatter, which contains three classes, accessible in the following way:

 ```
 CRMFormatter::Address.new
-CRMFormatter::Address.new
-CRMFormatter::Address.new
+CRMFormatter::Phone.new
+CRMFormatter::Web.new
 ```

 #### Assign to Variables